jeffreydyao/relevance-ai-frontend-challenge/README.md

 [http://localhost:61000](http://localhost:61000) opens in your browser automatically.

+[Trunk](https://trunk.io) is used for linting and formatting - it integrates Prettier, ESLint and other static analysis tools together.
+Check the docs for more info on how to use.
+The executable `./trunk` has been included in the repo.

 ## Thinking and process

 > **Note**
-> Please note that I completed this challenge slowly over the course of an evening while somewhat tired.
+> Please note that I completed this challenge slowly over the course of an evening / morning while travelling, so was constrained by time and fatigue.

-Having poked around the product, this seems like a new design for the Workflows History page.
+Having poked around the product, this seems like a new design for the Workflows History page!
 I approached this challenge from the perspective of it being a prototype that demonstrates core functionality.

 Next.js / React and TypeScript were used as I'm most comfortable with them at the moment.
 Tailwind CSS was used as it's what's currently used